silvaarmando/moveit-next/README.md

 <p
   align="center"
 >
-  Project created with React.js with the Rocketseat community of BootCamp Next Level Week The application aims to move and exercise the body when we spend a lot of time in front of the screen, the system works with gamified challenges to make the application more fun and dynamic.
+  Project created with React.js with the Rocketseat community of BootCamp Next Level Week.
+The application aims to move and exercise the body when we spend a lot of time in front of the screen, the system works with gamified challenges to make the application more fun and dynamic.
 </p>

 <h4